jjzha/kompetencer/README.md

 **We release the full job postings with their annotations upon acceptance.**

-[Note 15/04/2022]: Job postings are currently being de-identified according toGDPR regulations
+[Note 15/04/2022]: Job postings are currently being de-identified according to GDPR regulations

 The current weighted macro-F1 scores are *hardcoded* in the scripts, predictions can be found in `predictions/`